Hearing aid: United States

 Most private healthcare providers in the United States do not provide coverage for hearing aids, so all costs are usually borne by the recipient.
 The cost for a single hearing aid can vary between $500 and $6,000 or more, depending on the level of technology and whether the clinician bundles fitting fees into the cost of the hearing aid.
 Though if an adult has hearing loss which substantially limits major life activities, some state-run vocational rehabilitation programs can provide upwards of full financial assistance.
 Severe and profound hearing loss often falls within the "substantially limiting" category.
 Less expensive hearing aids can be found on the internet or mail order catalogs, but most in the under-$200 range tend to amplify the low frequencies of background noise, making it harder to hear the human voice.

-Military veterans receiving VA medical care are eligible for hearing aids based on medical need.
-The Veterans Administration pays the full cost of testing and hearing aids to qualified military veterans.
-Major VA medical facilities provide complete diagnostic and audiology services.

 The cost of hearing aids is a tax-deductible medical expense for those who itemize medical deductions.

-Research involving more than 40,000 US households showed a convincing correlation between the degree of hearing loss and the reduction of personal income.
+Research involving more than 40,000 US households showed a correlation between the degree of hearing loss and the reduction of personal income.
 According to the same research, hearing aids were shown to mitigate the impact of income loss by 90%–100% for those with milder hearing losses and from 65%–77% for those with severe to moderate hearing loss.